Modi changed country's political culture: BJP chief Nadda | Politics

 He cited an article in Global Times, a prominent state-run Chinese media outlet, that said India has become more strategically confident and proactive in creating and developing a ''Bharat narrative''.

+He underscored the global recognition of India's social justice initiatives under Modi's leadership.

+He also highlighted the ''fast progress'' that the country is making on the economic front and other fronts, including steel production, automobile industry, pharmaceutical sector, petrochemicals, road network, railways, and waterways.

-Nadda also praised the welfare schemes of the Khattar government and said its flagship 'Parivar Pehchan Patra' (family ID) scheme has brought a big change in society.
+At the Panchkula roadshow, Nadda praised the welfare schemes of the Khattar government and said its flagship 'Parivar Pehchan Patra' (family ID) scheme has brought a big change in society.

 Today, people don't have to run to government offices, they only have to mention their details on a portal and the government reaches their doorsteps, said Nadda.